20 RENOVATION & DIY IDEAS TO ADD VALUE TO ADD VALUE TO YOUR HOME

 Resale value: $14,214

-The average cost of a roof replacement tends to be much lower (around $11,000), but it’s a good idea to budget for more, because there are several things that could change the scope of the project.
+The average cost of a roof replacement tends to be much lower (around $11,000), but it’s a good idea to budget for more because there are several things that could change the scope of the project.

-If your house currently has only have one layer of shingles on it, you can technically install another on top.
+If your house currently has only had one layer of shingles on it, you can technically install another on top.
 However, roofing professionals recommend that homeowners in cold climates strip all the layers off in order to inspect for damage and install a layer that can prevent future leaks and problems.
 It is also well worth buying high-quality shingles that will increase the lifetime of your roof (and that will come with a warranty).